 Holding the pick firmly in your hand is necessary as you learn to strum your guitar.
 If you've positioned your arm correctly, you can make this process more comfortable and more natural.
 Hold the pick, bend your fingers slightly, and use the inside of your forearm to stabilize your hand.

 Traditionally you'll play the 4th, 5th, and 6th strings (the bass strings) with your thumb, and the index finger plays the 3rd string.
 The first and second strings fall under the ring finger and middle finger, respectively, but there are other methods for fingering.
 Whichever finger you are using, you'll want to utilize the tip of your finger when playing.
+I have a great choice for my favorite acoustic guitar for picking in my buyers guide.
+I recommend you check it out!

 Thoughts on Guitar Size

 Guitars come in multiple sizes, and you'll want to make sure you get the correct size to make holding it a more natural process.
 Your elbow should land somewhere between the strap button and the bridge of the guitar, and your arm should rest comfortably on the top of the guitar body.
+Variants such as bass guitars can also really change the way you hold it, so keep that in mind as well!

 The job of your elbow is to act as a pivot point for playing the instrument, and you'll need to be able to move your arm freely from the elbow to the hand.
 Your hand should be able to move smoothly across the strings, and your elbow shouldn't be behind the guitar or too close to the strap button at the one end of the guitar.